SushantChandla/tezster_dart_web/README.md

 ### Getting started

-Check out the [example](https://github.com/Tezsure/tezster_dart/tree/master/example) directory for a sample app for using Tezster_dart.
+Check out the [example](https://github.com/Tezsure/tezster_dart/tree/master/example) directory for a sample app for using Tezster_dart_web.

 ### Import using